What is a business loan? (and how it fuels growth)

 - Risk management: Companies should practice effective risk management to prevent short-term debts from turning into long-term financial burdens.

-Alternatives to a business loan
+Alternatives to a traditional business loan

 Traditional bank loans may not be ideal for all companies.
 Some startups, especially in the tech and SaaS sectors, face challenges with traditional business loans from banks.
-Such alternative instruments include:

 - Factoring